Skip to content

 Target Description

-make dev Start Postgres + run migrations + app with --reload
+make dev Start Postgres + Redis + run migrations + app with --reload

 make dev-down Stop all dev containers